Written For ParentCircle Website new design update

-According to the Real Play Coalitions Value of Play report (2018), 98% of parents say they believe play helps children reach their full potential.
-Yet, despite the evidence, play is still undervalued and underprioritized in children's lives.
+According to the Real Play Coalitions Value of Play report (2018), 98% of parents believe play helps children reach their full potential.
+Despite the evidence, play is still undervalued and underprioritized in children's lives.
 The report brings to light some startling figures:

 The lack of free play can actually be harmful.
-Psychiatrist Stuart Brown, after interviewing 6,000 adults about their childhoods, observed that the absence of unstructured, imaginative play can prevent children from growing into happy, well-adjusted adults.
+Play expert Stuart Brown, after interviewing 6,000 adults about their childhoods, observed that the absence of unstructured, imaginative play can prevent children from growing into happy, well-adjusted adults.

 The problem: Academic pressures begin at an early age these days.
 After homework and tuition classes, where does a child have the time or energy to play?

-What parents can do: Ensure your child strikes a balance between work and play.
+What you can do: Ensure your child strikes a balance between work and play.
 Avoid a packed study schedule for him.

-The problem: Busy parents in nuclear families find it easier to manage their child's time by enrolling her in hobby classes and/or sports coaching.
+The problem: If you are a busy parent in a nuclear family setup you probably manage your child's time by enrolling her in hobby classes and/or sports coaching.

-What parents can do: Realize that by allowing your child time for free play (and even joining her in it) you are nurturing and supporting them.
-You don't need to keep scheduling structured activities.
+What you can do: You don't need to keep scheduling structured activities.
+By allowing your child time for free play (and even joining her in it) you're nurturing and supporting her.

 The problem: At times, free outdoor play is not safe and with both parents working, there is no adult to supervise such play.
 Caregivers take the easy way out and allow the child to watch television or urge him to take a nap.

-What parents can do: Instruct the caregiver to encourage your child to participate in both indoor and outdoor free play.
+What you can do: Instruct the caregiver to encourage their child to participate in both indoor and outdoor free play.

-The problem: The increasing popularity of passive entertainment like television, and other screen-based activities like surfing the Internet, playing video games, and interacting with friends on social media, have all reduced the time available for free play.
+The problem: The increasing popularity of passive entertainment like television, and other screen-based activities - surfing the internet, playing video games, and interacting with friends on social media, have all reduced the time available for free play.

-What parents can do: Limit screen time and strictly enforce these limits.
+What you can do: Limit screen time and strictly enforce these limits.
 Encourage outdoor activities.
-Go on a walk or cycle ride with your child.
+Go on a walk or ride a cycle with your child.
 A swing or slide in the backyard will also do the trick of getting her outside the house.
 Earlier, in less scheduled times, parents would push their children to go play outside with friends each evening.

 The problem: Children may need a little help in finding ways to play indoors.

-What parents can do: For young children, rearrange the furniture to create a play area.
+What you can do: For young children, rearrange the furniture to create a play area.
 Keep art and craft supplies handy.
 You might want to make that space reader-friendly as well.

 The problem: Sometimes, toys and games bought by adults are too structured and have too many instructions.

-What parents can do: Choose simple toys.
-Some of the toys you buy for your child should not require them to follow instructions.
-Your child should be encouraged to use his imagination and initiative while playing with them.
+What you can do: Choose simple toys.
+Some of the toys you buy for your child should not require him to follow instructions.
+Your child should be encouraged to use his imagination while playing with them.
 Such items include blocks, dolls, and art supplies.